chocolate-doom/chocolate-doom/README.md

 ### Crispy Doom 5.6

-Crispy Doom 5.6 has been released on July XX, 2019.
+Crispy Doom 5.6 has been released on August 1, 2019.
 This release features support for the new Ultimate Doom Episode 5: Sigil by John Romero (with its MP3 soundtrack by Buckethead) and Doom Metal Vol.5 metal soundtrack mod for all IWADs, also addressing more community feedback.

 **Features**